Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Numerical Results

 \subsection{Simulated Data}

-Because the true values of missing entries in the Physionet data are unknown, we utilize statistical simulation to first evaluate the imputation performance of our proposed NIMIWAE method under the assumption of MCAR, MAR, and MNAR missingness.
-We also evaluate the performance of state-of-the-art missing data methods in machine learning that claim to handle up to MAR patterns of missgness: HIVAE \citep{Nazabal2018}, VAEAC \citep{Ivanov2019}, MIWAE \citep{Mattei2019}, MissForest \citep{Stekhoven2011}, as well as a na\"ive mean imputation method.
-For all simulations and real datasets, we divided the full data into training, validation, and test datasets with ratio 6:2:2.
-Each model was trained on the training set, and hyperparameters were validated using the validation set.
-The test set is held out in the training and hyperparameter tuning, and final imputation performance was evaluated on just the test set, ensuring that there is no overfitting in the model.
-For MissForest and mean imputation, we impute only the test dataset, for consistency across all methods.
-For NIMIWAE, we utilize all features in the missingness model unless otherwise specified.
+We utilize statistical simulation to evaluate the imputation performance of our proposed NIMIWAE and IMIWAE methods and under the assumption of MCAR, MAR, and MNAR missingness.
+We note that for each these simulations, we utilize all $p$ features in NIMIWAE's missingness network.
+We also compared this performance to state-of-the-art missing data methods in machine learning that claim to handle ignorable missingness patterns: HIVAE \citep{Nazabal2018}, VAEAC \citep{Ivanov2019}, MIWAE \citep{Mattei2019}, in addition to the popular MICE method \citep{VanBuuren2011} and a na\"ive mean imputation method.
+We also included MissForest \citep{Stekhoven2011} in analyses where the model could be fit in a CPU with 32 GB of memory.
+For all simulations, we divided the full data into training and validation sets with ratio 8:2.
+For methods that require hyperparameter tuning, each method was trained on the training set for a given set of hyperparameters, the performance of this model was then evaluated on the validation set, and finally the training set was imputed using the model pertaining to the optimal set of hyperparameters (based up on validation set performnance).
+For methods that required no hyperparameter tuning, we directly imputed just the training set, for consistency across all methods.
+In Sections \ref{sec:simsetup2}-\ref{sec:simres2}, we evaluate performance on fully synthetic data.
+Then, in Section \ref{sec:res_UCI}, we simulate missingness into existing datasets from the UCI machine learning repository to preserve non-linearity and interactions between features previously observed.
+The simulation setup and performance criteria are described in the subsequent sections.